serebrov/notes/2013-12-02-node-core-module-source.md

-Node.js - how to check core module source
+Node.js - how to get core module source
 ============================================

 It is possible to ask node to show its core module source.